-Another major need is an ADA accessible public restroom facility.
+The plan also constructs a new ADA accessible public restroom facility.
 At present, the park only offers portable toilets; the former restroom facility was demolished in 2020 due to safety concerns.
 Over the years the physical structure had deteriorated and its advanced age combined with high use resulted in worn interior finishes, making cleaning difficult; aged bathroom fixtures and dilapidated stalls made it nearly impossible for City maintenance personnel to provide a safe, sanitary facility.
 The portable toilets currently provided are inadequate to support the needs of the many visitors and groups who utilize this public recreation space.